tot98git/Holistic/README.md

 ## 💻Usage
 The project is not deployed anywhere yet, so in order to use it, users are welcomed to clone this project in their local systems and run it from there.
 As such, users are welcomed to customize the scraping based on their needs and ideas.
+* Due to Github uploading size limit (100 MB), the Puppeteer module hasn't been pushed in this github.
+After cloning this project, you can install the respective module with ```npm install puppeteer```